MapManagement/gpu-passthrough/problems.md

 **I**nput-**O**utput **M**emory **M**anagement **U**nit or in short IOMMU connects devices that are able to access the memory directly (DMA-capable) ot an address of the main memory.
 I really don't want to get into details and therefore I will only explain all technical background information concercing this problem.
 Nonetheless, the problem has its origin in the B550 chipset of my mainboard.
 Unfortunately, the B550 chipset puts all lanes connected to it into one IOMMU group.
 In my case it's two PCIe slots, the ethernet controller an NVMe slot and some more stuff.
 But when passing a device, e.g. my GPU, to a VM I have to pass everything of exact that IOMMU group also to my VM.
 Meaning, that if I wanted to use my guest GPU in the second or third PCIe slot, I would have to pass everything else too.
 Luckily, the first PCIe slot is directly connected to the CPU.
 That's the reason why I put my Vega into the first slot.
 It seemes to work for now but who knows what problems I will get into within the next weeks.

+## USB devices and audio
+Of course, I also need to pass through some USB devices like a keyboard or a mouse and my audio to use a microphone or some headphones.
+Passing through a keyboard and a mouse is quiet easy but at first, I had some problems with my controller and I really need to check how I can use my normal audio devices within the vm.